SHE LOVES HER GUNS

 Heather Cox Richardson and I couldn’t be more aligned in our desire to see the unique madness that is American gun violence come to an end, and fast, like yesterday, and by just about whatever means necessary.
 Still, everything this historian offers seems pretty far off from both the current reality and historical fact and so across several dimensions.
 Even as a gun-phobic Canadian from the West coast who has never voted as far right as Liberal, I find it very hard to see what she’s talking about.
 I don't get her newsletter, where I'm sure she offers more context and sources, but this interview felt more like a comforting tale directed at a highly accepting audience than anything comprehensive (or that could possibly be true.)

-The first red flag for me watching the interview was the suggestion that Star Wars (a ‘space opera’ that landed in the ‘70s) was an ‘80s cowboy flick about a lone hero fighting an unfairly infringing government.
-(I mean, if the above quote is not saying that Luke Skywalker is a lone cowboy, fighting the system, and who hit the scene in the 1980s then, well, I'm suffering a catastrophic stroke...)
+The first red flag for me when watching this interview was the suggestion that Star Wars (a ‘space opera’ that landed in the ‘70s) was an ‘80s cowboy flick about a lone hero fighting an unfairly infringing government.
 This doesn’t seem to me like a vaguely accurate reading of the original film or any among the multiple trilogies that followed.
 Nor does it take into account anything we're told by the film's creators.
 Like, it is almost as if the professor has never seen the film she references, but only came across them in conversation or analogy within pop culture.
 As in, how does this work?
 If Luke is the gun-toting [sic] white nationalist libertarian then who is the legitimate government he opposes?
-Are Darth Vader and his clone army of tyrannical civilization destroyers understood to be progressive regulation-imposing Democrats in Cox Richardson’s mind?
-If not, it’s hard to resolve this into something coherent.
+Does she understand Darth Vader and his clone army of tyrannical civilization destroyers to be analogous to the sensible, progressive, regulation-imposing Democrats?
+If not, it’s hard to resolve her argument into something coherent.

-It is well-understood that Star Wars was strongly influenced by the work of Japanese filmmaker Akira Kurosawa.
+Beyond that, it is well-understood that Star Wars was strongly influenced by the work of Japanese filmmaker Akira Kurosawa.
 More explicitly, director George Lucas has always acknowledged inspiration from Kurosawa's samurai epic, The Hidden Fortress.
 So, Star Wars is far less a Western and far more of a samurai movie, not just in its plot but also in its cinematography.
 And neither the first Star Wars film nor its inspiration offers lone heroes, evil government regulation, lawbreaking libertarians disregarding community or ethics for their own independence or personal enrichment, and none feature minorities as antagonists either.
-You wouldn't expect that from a mid-century Japanese storyteller, would you?
+(Though maybe she considers gangsters, bounty hunters, and clone armies as communities being unjustly put upon.)
+And you wouldn't expect that from a mid-century Japanese storyteller, would you?

 HAS SHE EVER WATCHED A MODERN WESTERN?